blivesta/crosscover/README.md

 ## Contributing

-To contribute to animsition, clone this repo locally and commit your code.
+To contribute to crosscover, clone this repo locally and commit your code.
 Please check that everything works before opening a pull-request.